 Mice are one of the most common household pests in the Treasure Valley, and they can enter a home through openings as small as 1/4 inch.
 Once inside, they chew wiring, contaminate food, damage insulation, and reproduce quickly—turning a small problem into a costly infestation in just a few weeks.

 Most homeowners don’t actually see mice at first.
 Instead, they notice subtle early warning signs.
-Knowing what to look for can help you detect an infestation before it spreads.
+Knowing what to look for can help you detect an infestation early and avoid extensive damage to your Boise-area home.

 How to Tell If You Have a Mouse Infestation